nkwtnb/OGParser/README.md

 # OGParser
-This is a library for get OGP.
+This is a library for parse OGP.

 ## Install
 ```